 In fact, to create the fully immersive, unforgettable University of Redlands experience, all of our undergraduate students reside on campus throughout the duration of their academic career (with some special exceptions).
 You’ll not only have the opportunity to make lifelong friends in a welcoming environment that encourages growth, learning and diversity awareness—you’ll become a part of something much larger than yourself: the Redlands family.

 Each of our residence halls offers something unique—from single and double rooms to suites, apartments and even living-learning communities—so there is a place for everyone to feel at home.
 Take a look at the amenities for the different communities.
 Plus, with hall activities, programs, traditions and more, you’ll find that life at Redlands is like nowhere else.

-This 3-story community on the corner of University and Brockton Avenue houses 200 students of all class years, with a dedicated first year student wing, and our music floor in suite-style rooms.
+This 3-story community on the corner of University and Brockton Avenue houses 200 first-year students in suite-style rooms.
 Learn More

 Brockton Avenue Apartments

 This apartment complex houses 200 upperclass students in 4-bedroom, 2-bathroom furnished apartments.
 Learn More